 - In Fruits Basket, when the Juuninshi turn back from animals into (completely naked) humans, the transformation is accompanied by clouds of magical glittery stuff that handily obscures almost everything but the character's face.

 - The Air Gear anime parodies this by using doofy-looking crows that appear out of nowhere, sometimes even when the original manga panel had already used Censor Steam.
 On occasion, the crows start cawing, or fly away when they're done covering people up.

 - Girls Bravo has this a lot, especially since the bath is very important to the plot.

 - In the Blue Drop anime, the scene between Mari and Hagino in the pool gets obscured by immense air bubbles right at the moment when the girls declare their love and kiss, in a degree of prudishness that is quite removed from the straightforward nature of the original manga.

 - Used fairly often in To Love-Ru whenever any of the cast are naked.
 Lala also uses her tail for this purpose if no steam is convenient.

-- Digimon Savers: When Kurata is upgrading the Quirky Miniboss Squad, they're in tubes half-full of Censor Steam.
+- Digimon Data Squad: When Kurata is upgrading the Quirky Miniboss Squad, they're in tubes half-full of Censor Steam.
 The two males are sufficiently covered, while the lone female is sitting down for some reason.